 A suitcase-sized device with a screen called a ‘prism’ has hit the mass market.
 When activated, a prism spontaneously creates an alternate timeline and allows owners to communicate with the alternate version of themselves through text, audio and camera.

 But the technology is limited in that each prism has a limited memory capacity, and once used up, communication with that timeline becomes forever impossible.

-This might not sound like a revolutionary invention given its constraints, but Chiang has thought out in detail how such a device would affect us on a societal and individual basis, and the result is fascinating.
+While this might not sound like a revolutionary invention given its constraints, Chiang has thought out in detail how such a device would affect us on a societal and individual basis, and the result is fascinating.
 He even details how prisms containing a specific alternate reality would lead to a kind of microeconomy that is about as complex as Magic: The Gathering cards changing in value.

 In the context of addiction, grief and loneliness, Chiang contemplates actions and consequences, and how we assign blame to ourselves and others.
-This is a stunning story that I can’t wait to return to when I read Exhalation in full.
+Anxiety is the Dizziness of Freedom is a stunning story that I can’t wait to return to when I read Exhalation in full.

 And that is a wrap on my #ReadersWithoutBorders challenge!
 Not my most detailed reviews, but given the focused nature of novellas I figured it’d be a good idea to not to give away every aspect of each story.
 That and the fact that I had to start this blog from scratch three times because I can’t save a file properly, and so most of it was written in a quiet rage.
 That’s what I get for blogging on the job I suppose!